Frank Mahovlich: Post-playing career

 Mahovlich was inducted into the Hockey Hall of Fame in 1981 and Canada's Sports Hall of Fame in 1990.
 In 1994, he was made a Member of the Order of Canada.

 In 1997, Mahovlich was ranked number 26 on The Hockey News's list of the 100 Greatest Hockey Players, the highest-ranking player who had spent at least a majority of his career with the Maple Leafs.

 In 1998, Mahovlich was appointed to the Senate of Canada by Prime Minister Jean Chrétien.
-He retired from the senate on January 10, 2013.
+He retired from the senate on January 10, 2013, at the mandatory retirement age of 75.